 Your UMP health plan is a valuable benefit that includes medical and prescription drug coverage to help you stay healthy and pay for the cost of an illness or injury.
-Many preventive care services—including routine annual physical exams and certain immunizations—are covered at no cost when you see a preferred or network provider.
-For everything else, your cost for care is determined in these ways:
+When you see a network provider for covered preventive care services—including routine annual physical exams and certain immunizations—you pay $0.

-Coinsurance:The percentage of the allowed amount you must pay the provider on claims for which the plan pays less than 100 percent of the allowed amount.
+Coinsurance is the percentage of the allowed amount you must pay the provider on claims for which the plan pays less than 100% of the allowed amount.
 This includes most medical services and prescription drugs.

-Copay: The set dollar amount you pay when receiving specific services, treatments, or supplies, such as inpatient hospitalization or emergency room visits.
+Copay is a set dollar amount you pay when receiving specific services, treatments, or supplies, such as chiropractic, acupuncture, massage therapy, inpatient hospitalization, or emergency room visits.

 To avoid unplanned costs, it’s a good idea to become familiar with the benefit limits and exclusions of your UMP health plan.
 A limited benefit is a benefit that is limited to a certain number of visits or a maximum dollar amount.
 The limit applies to these benefits even if the provider prescribes additional visits and even if the visits are medically necessary.
-UMP does not make exceptions to benefit limits.
 Read your plan’s certificate of coverage to learn which services have a benefit limit.

 Other benefits have additional limits related to medical necessity or pre-authorization of services.
 Read your plan’s certificate of coverage to learn more.

-Exclusions are non-covered services and refers to any service that is not covered by the plan.
+Exclusions are services that are not covered.
 Some services may be medically necessary, yet still are not covered.
-See “What the plan does not cover" and “Guidelines for drugs not covered" in your plan’s certificate of coverage.
+See “What the plan does not cover" and “Prescription drugs and products UMP does not cover" in your plan’s certificate of coverage.

 There are some circumstances in which you need to submit a claim to your UMP health plan.
 Learn more in the Claims & appeals section of this website.